PatrickRutledge/bill_of_lading_automation/README.md

 ```

 ### 2. Database Setup
-Run the `setup_database_tables.sql` script on your Azure SQL Database to create the necessary tables and indexes.
+Run the `database_setup_complete.sql` script on your Azure SQL Database to create all necessary tables and columns.
+This consolidated script:
+- Creates or modifies the `dbo.orders` table with all BOL fields
+- Creates the `dbo.order_log` table for processing tracking
+- Adds performance indexes
+- Is safe to run multiple times (uses IF NOT EXISTS checks)

+This replaces all the individual SQL setup files from earlier development.

 ### 3. Configuration
 Update the configuration section in `extract_and_insert.py`: